 We do not recommend hostel accommodation.
 The hostel activities usually conflict with the compulsory classes in the Xcel-programme.

-Please contact Sonette Becker on 018 299 1318 to obtain the application form for the Xcel program or download the application form from the following web site.
+Please contact Sonette Becker on 018 299 1318 to obtain the application form for the Xcel program or download the application form here (English follows Afrikaans).